KibeenJung/raw-neural-network/README.md

-# DeepLearning
+# raw-neural-network
-Implement things which is related to theory of deep learning
+Implement a neural network with multiple layers using C.